 An EDR solution uses capabilities such as continuous monitoring, integrated threat intelligence, firewalls, access control, and more to proactively scan endpoint data for activity that might indicate a potential attack or compromise that could result in a security incident, such as a malware infection or a data breach.
 EDR tools are an invaluable part of a broader endpoint protection strategy.

 Endpoint protection bolsters an organization's defenses against a large and growing number of threats, vulnerabilities, and attack vectors.
-Among the most prevalent and commonly occurring endpoint threats are malware, advanced persistent threats, and phishing/social engineering.
+Among the most prevalent and commonly occurring endpoint threats are malware, advanced persistent threats, phishing, and social engineering.

 Other types of endpoint attacks that an endpoint protection strategy must identify and defeat include: